Mini facelift Results

 A mini facelift involves using fillers and thread sutures, which results in a natural lift in facial skin and features.
 This is the perfect approach for clients who do not wish to go through a surgical facelift and tried dermal filler previously.
 The threads cause the skin to pull back and thus produce the lifting effect.

-Threads not only lift the skin but also fight aging by inducing the body’s “healing response,” which causes the body to send large amounts of collagen to the treated areas.
+Threads lift the skin and fight aging by inducing the body’s “healing response,” which causes the body to send large amounts of collagen to the treated areas.
 This is significant because collagen plays an important role in the aging process.

 What are the benefits of a non-surgical facelift?

-The biggest benefit of a thread lift over a facelift is the significantly shorter recovery time for many patients.
+The biggest benefit of thread lifts over a facelift is the significantly shorter recovery time for many patients.
 Because a patient must be heavily sedated during facelift surgery, they must arrange for someone to drive them home from the hospital.
-For at least three days after surgery, most facelift patients will require round-the-clock care from a caregiver.
+Most facelift patients require round-the-clock care from a caregiver for at least three days after surgery.
 Besides, childcare assistance may be required if the patient still has children at home.
-Patients with a facelift usually need to take one to two weeks off work to recover.
+Patients with a facelift usually take one to two weeks off work to recover.

 Understanding the difference between PDO threads and Silhouette